effector/effector/documentation/src/content/docs/en/conventions/naming.md

   - /conventions/naming
 ---

 First of all, to avoid any misconceptions and get better developer experience for all of us.
-This document contains several pretty simple rules to keep consistency between different projects written on effector.
+This document contains several pretty simple rules to keep consistency between different projects written with effector.

 ## Stores naming